Switzerland Travel Guide 2026: Best Places to Visit & Expert Tips

 • The Bernese Oberland: This region is home to the classic Alpine adventure vibe, offering incredible hiking and jaw-dropping views.
 Key destinations include Interlaken, Lauterbrunnen, Grindelwald, and Wengen.
 (German speaking)

 • Central Switzerland: Here, you'll find a blend of history, lakeside beauty, and urban culture.
 Be sure to explore Lucerne, Lake Lucerne, and Mount Pilatus.
-(German speaking)
+(German speaking).
+Dive headfirst into Zurich and get to know this elusive city better with our city guide

 • The Valais: This area is defined by its majestic, high-altitude peaks, excellent skiing, and iconic landmarks.
 It’s home to Zermatt (Matterhorn), the Aletsch Glacier and the iconic Glacier Express.
 (French/German speaking)